 - Low in amino acid lysine, an amino acid that fends off cold sores and can help wound healing

 Unlike the other proteins on this list, hemp is a great source of fiber.
 More fiber in any diet is proven to promote a healthier gut and reduce the risk of bowel cancer.
-The addition of fiber to this protein also helps you feel full for a longer period of time.
+The addition of fiber to this protein also helps you feel full for a longer period.

 Just like pea protein, hemp contains all your essential amino acids.

 Perfect for muscle building, fat loss, and satiation of hunger.
-To also clear up concerns, the THC content is hemp is not enough to affect drug tests results.
+To also clear up concerns, the THC content in hemp is not enough to affect drug test results.

 - Many claim that hemp’s “earthy” taste is too strong, while others do like it.